caiquegaspar/directory-tree-generator/README.md

 # Directory Tree Generator

 This is a Bash script that generates a directory tree structure of a project, similar to the `tree` command, but with enhanced functionality.
 It respects files and directories listed in `.gitignore` and `.generatetreeignore`.
 The generated structure is saved in a file called `project_structure.txt`.
-Additionally, you can optionally include the contents of the listed files in the output.
+Additionally, you can optionally include the contents of the listed files in the output and enable a debug mode for detailed script execution.

 ## Download